Black History Month

 BMI will kick off the 2023 black history celebration with a “Black Excellence” celebratory gala featuring black professionals from different backgrounds, continue the “Blue and Black,” conversation with the police force in partnership with Halton Police Force and wrap up the month with a community-based discussion in collaboration with the Canadian Caribbean Association of Halton (CCAH).

-The BMI Black Excellence Gala will celebrate black people's accomplishments and culture while having difficult conversations necessary for sustainable change that will foster new ideologies and policies promoting social bonding and integration.
+The BMI Black Excellence Celebration will celebrate black people's accomplishments and culture while having difficult conversations necessary for sustainable change that will foster new ideologies and policies promoting social bonding and integration.

 Join us to celebrate and propel Black Excellence through: